top of page

 What was meant to dissolve the ego begins to inflate it.
 This is not liberation; it is refinement of the same mind-structure.

-Independence without alignment is only disguised resistance.
+Independence without alignment is only resistance in disguise.

 Once the right placement of guru and student is understood and accepted, something paradoxical happens:

-The individual becomes truly sovereign.
+The disciple starts to become truly sovereign.

 Not before.

-Hierarchy not as power, but as natural order — like the sun radiating and the earth receiving.
+Hierarchy must be recognised and appreciated not as a power balance, but as a natural order, like the sun radiating and the earth receiving.
 Neither is superior; both are necessary.
-Flattening this order does not create equality; it creates confusion.

 What this work is not